-We try to keep this page as up to date as possible to provide accurate information and advice on moving to Belgium in 2021 after Brexit.
-The page below gives detailed info on all aspects of Living in Belgium in 2021 and how to undertake a removal to Belgium in 2021 after Brexit (from what we currently know).
-If you want an instant online quote for a removal to Belgium in 2021 then use the yellow buttons at the top of the page to get an instant quick quote, and then you will also receive up to 5 or 6 more accurate quotes from professional removal companies all looking to help you with your move to Belgium in 2021.
+We try to keep this page as up to date as possible to provide accurate information and advice on moving to Belgium in 2023 after Brexit.
+The page below gives detailed info on all aspects of Living in Belgium in 2023 and how to undertake a removal to Belgium in 2023 after Brexit.
+If you want an instant online quote for a removal to Belgium then use the yellow buttons at the top of the page to get an instant quick quote, and then you will also receive up to 5 or 6 more accurate quotes from professional removal companies all looking to help you with your move to Belgium in 2023.

 Advance Moves can save you time and money when it comes to Removals to Belgium.
-We can give you an instant online quick quote for your removal to Belgium or anywhere in the world, which is then backed up by up to 6 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
-You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation for your move to Belgium.
+We can give you an instant online quick quote for your removal to Belgium or anywhere in the world, which is then backed up by up to 5 or 6 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
+You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation for your move to Belgium in 2023.

 Belgium is most widely known for its delicious chocolates, many varieties of beer and French fries with mayonnaise.
 But the country has so much more to offer.
 A move to Belgium from the UK means you would be dealing with not one , but three official languages – Dutch, German and French.
 The nation’s constitution is also trilingual, on account of the different languages and communities.
 Belgium is home to several international organizations, as well as European Union institutions.

 The capital city of Brussels is perhaps the best-known Belgian city.
 Belgium has an extensive public transport system, making it easy to live further away and still be able to commute to and from the workplace.
 But there are many Belgian cities besides Moving to Brussels that expats may be interested in.